Our Guardianship and Conservatorship Attorneys Make Sure Your Dependents are Provided For

 Florida trust and estate lawyers help you protect your children

 When devising your estate plan, the care of your children is likely your foremost concern.
-The attorneys at Patrone, Kemp & Bentley P.A. can provide you with sound advice and professional assistance with crucial decisions about the financial support, protection and guardianship of your children.
+The attorneys at Patrone, Kemp, Bentley & Mace, P.A. can provide you with sound advice and professional assistance with crucial decisions about the financial support, protection and guardianship of your children.

 Choosing a guardian for your child